BRING YOUR WHOLE

 Aboriginal and Torres Strait Islander people

-Equity and Access Scheme which supports applications from people in groups that are under-represented in higher education, including reserved places for Aboriginal and Torres Strait Islander students in the Bachelor of Psychological Science (Honours) and professional psychology program courses
+Equity and Access Scheme which supports applications from under-represented people, including reserved places for Aboriginal and Torres Strait Islander students in the Bachelor of Psychological Science (Honours) and professional psychology program courses

 People living with disabilities